MedICL-VU/crossmoda2023/README.md

 This is the implementation for the paper:
 [Learning site-specific styles for multi-institutional unsupervised cross-modality domain adaptation](https://arxiv.org/pdf/2311.12437.pdf)

-### 🔥 Quick start 🔥
+### 🔥🔥🔥 Quick start 🔥🔥🔥
-In this [playground](synthesis/README.md#playground), you can download our pre-trained sythesis model and the preprocessed data, and explore how to generate synthetic T2 images with **controllable** styles.
+In this [playground](synthesis/README.md#playground), you can download our pre-trained sythesis model and some preprocessed data.
+You will explore how to generate synthetic T2 images with **controllable** styles.

 ### Problem formulation: unsupervised domain adaptation (UDA)